 What is cannabis trading?

-When you use a financial product – for example, a spread bet or a CFD – to speculate on the movement of a cannabis-related asset, with the aim of profiting from that movement, you are participating in cannabis trading.
+When you use a financial product – for example, a CFD – to speculate on the movement of a cannabis-related asset, with the aim of profiting from that movement, you are participating in cannabis trading.

 That asset could be the stock of a company that produces cannabis or a cannabis ETF made up of a basket of related cannabis stocks.